Kirstie Alora

 Kirstie Elaine Alora (born November 25, 1989) is a Filipina taekwondo practitioner.
 She represented the Philippines at the 2016 Summer Olympics after winning the silver medal at the Asian Olympic Qualifying Tournament.

 At the 2016 Summer Olympics, she was defeated by Maria Espinoza of Mexico in the round of 16.
 She was then defeated by Wiam Dislam of Morocco in the repechage.
 Alora was the flag bearer for the Philippines during the closing ceremony.

+Alora retired from the national team after her campaign in the 2022 Asian Games.